robertjallen/node-api1-project/README.md

 #### User Schema

-Each User _resource_ should conform to the following structure (AKA schema):
+✔️Each User _resource_ should conform to the following structure (AKA schema):

 ```js
 {